|

 - In the Good Old Summertime *** - Judy Garland and Van Johnson

 as battling coworkers who don't know they are pen pals.
-Period songs
+Great period songs,

-& handsome production, with Liza Minnelli making her debut in the
+handsome production, and Liza Minnelli makes her debut in the final shot.

 - Inspector General, The *** - Danny Kaye hilarious as a phony